dashpay/docs/masternodes/hosting.rst

 Registering a hosted masternode
 ===============================

+Dash 0.13.0 implements DIP3, which introduces several changes to how a Dash masternode is set up and operated.
+A list of available documentation appears below:

+- `DIP3 Deterministic Masternode Lists <https://github.com/dashpay/dips/blob/master/dip-0003.md>`__
+- :ref:`dip3-changes`
+- :ref:`dip3-upgrade`
+- :ref:`Full masternode setup guide <masternode-setup>`
+- :ref:`Information for users of hosted masternodes <hosted-setup>` (you are here)
+- :ref:`Information for operators of hosted masternodes <operator-transactions>`

+It is highly recommended to first read at least the list of changes before continuing in order to familiarize yourself with the new concepts in DIP3.

 Registering a hosted masternode is done in several steps:

 #.
 Send 1000 DASH to an address you control in a single transaction and